Edgware & Kingsbury F.C.: Ground

 The club played at the White Lion ground in Edgware from 1939, with the ground taking its name from the adjacent White Lion pub.
 The ground's record attendance of 8,500 was set in October 1947 for an FA Cup second qualifying round match against local rivals Wealdstone, who themselves later played at the White Lion Ground between 1995 and 2005 after losing their Lower Mead ground.
 In 1964 the pitch was levelled, but this led to drainage problems that caused numerous matches to be postponed.
 Floodlights were installed in 1979, paid for by the sale of striker Brian Stein to Luton Town, while the sale of goalkeeper Dave Beasant to Wimbledon funded other improvements.
-A new main stand was built in 1984 after the original wooden stand burnt down.
+A new main stand was built in 1984 after the original wooden stand burned down.
 The White Lion pub was demolished in 1997 and replaced by a hotel, and the club was eventually forced to close in 2008 when their main benefactor withdrew financial support and the ground was lost to commercial redevelopment.
 The site freehold was bought by Barrett Homes, with planning permission having already been granted to build flats on the site by Harrow Council in 2006.
 The site of the former stadium is now occupied by a residential development named Zodiac Close.

 Upon reforming in 2014, the club moved to Silver Jubilee Park in Kingsbury (the former home of Kingsbury Town), although they played the opening games of the 2014–15 season at Underhill Stadium while Silver Jubilee Park was undergoing refurbishment.
 The ground has five stands; the 180-seat main stand, a 118-seat stand behind a goal and three covered terraces.
 The ground's capacity is 1,990.